 –Water bottles x2 and one fruit snack – placed by front door for packing into respective bags.

-— Bikes – it means a trip to the bike sheds at each school, but you truly reap the rewards in speed.
+— Bikes – it means an extra trip to put them away at each school, but you truly reap the rewards in speed.
 You will get everywhere three times quicker if you take them.
-If they walk, they will dawdle and dither.
-It’s up to you.
+If they walk, they will dawdle and dither….so it’s up to you.

 08:30 – infant school chucking in time.
 It’s best to be there for doors-open if you can.

 08:40 – 08:50 – hot-foot it up the road for the very strict junior school chucking-in timeslot.
-If you miss it, you are LATE and our child will carry this branding for the rest of their life (or so he claims).
-So far we have an unblemished record, so no pressure.
+If you miss it, you are LATE and our son will carry this branding for the rest of their life (or so he claims).
+To date we have an unblemished record, so no pressure.

 08:50 – 14:50 – FREEDOM